benjaminmoon/ichthyosaur-macroevolution/README.md

     > BayesTraits BayesTraits/ichthyosaur.pca.scores.pruned.singletree.1.nex ichthyosaur_data_BAYESTRAITS.csv < BayesTraits/BayesTraits_hetRates_Script.1.cmd

 Homogeneous and heterogeneous scripts are separated as `homRates` or `hetRates`.
 Results tables are included in the folder `supp_BayesTraits/PostProc`.
+Additional plot are created using the scripts `traitgram.code.R` and `Moon_plot_Funtions.R`.